Line Processor

 Response Format

-Your processor must respond with one line per request:
+Your processor must respond with one line per request.

 - Boolean strings:

-(implies deny) - Any other text: Treated as deny with that text as the message (e.g.,
+"true"(allow) or"false"(deny) - same as boolean - Any other text: Treated as deny with that text as the message (e.g.,

-becomes a deny with message "Access denied")
+"Access denied"becomes a deny with message "Access denied")

 Command Line Usage